dsc-courses/dsc30-2023-su/projects/shortest-paths.md

 ![Cat picture mangled by seam carving]({{ site.baseurl }}{% link assets/images/meow.webp %})

-{: .deliverable }
-Identify affordances of dual-gradient energy seam carving.
-Then, evaluate the affordances by applying the three value-sensitive design principles.
-Describe (or select) some example images that we should be particularly concerned about when evaluating an pixel-based seam carving algorithm.

 ### Experimental analysis

 Run the provided `RuntimeExperiments` to compare the real-world runtime of each implementation.
 For each implementation, `RuntimeExperiments` constructs an empty instance and records the number of seconds to `findHorizontal` through randomly-generated pictures of increasing resolution.